 - Locate the Restore Factory Settings, or you can also use the Reset button at the back of your router.

 - Press and hold the Restore Factory Settings, or press the Reset button at the back of your router for like 7 seconds.
 Release and wait for few seconds until your router reboots.

 - If the LED lights stops blinking, and showing just a solid green lights, that means your router is done resetting and is ready.

 5. Update the firmware on your Netgear modem

-If the troubleshooting tips or reset didn’t work for you, perhaps your router needs some firmware update.
+If the troubleshooting tips or reset didn’t fixed your Netgear router problem, then your router needs some firmware update.
 To do this, follow the following steps.

 - Launch a web browser on your device connected to the Netgear modem.

 - Visit http://www.routerlogin.net, then enter your router’s credentials.